msuresh4u/nse-fetch/README.md

 Usage Examples
 --------------

-Here is a very basic sample program that uses nse-fetch to obtain details of Infosys(INFY).
+Here is a sample program that uses nse-fetch to obtain details of Infosys(INFY).

 The getStockDetails(String symbol) method returns a HashMap, and the various data entries can be accessed as follows.